 Exactly right.

-It confirms the operating philosophy uh as host of this program that I've always had content, content, content.
+It confirms the operating philosophy as host of this program that I've always had: content, content, content.

 Exactly.

-This is a content if content's what people want, they'll they'll find a way to listen to it if it takes a couple of tin cans and a piece of string.
+If content's what people want, they'll find a way to listen to it if it takes a couple of tin cans and a piece of string.

 Well, exactly.

-And this whole thought that, you know, people like yourself and and all the other new media personalities that are out there that they're taking away that it's your fault that you know New York Times, Washington Post, NBC, CBS, but they're not getting quite as many viewers as they were getting before is preposterous.
+And this whole thought that, you know, people like yourself and all the other new media personalities that are out there, that they're taking away that it's your fault that, you know, New York Times, Washington Post, NBC, CBS, that they're not getting quite as many viewers as they were getting before is preposterous.

 They still hold the majority of the market share.